 A beautiful Japanese-type mustard (B. juncea).
-Purple-red leaves with a delicious, almost garlic-like, mustard flavor.
+Giant, purple-red leaves with a delicious, almost garlic-like, mustard flavor.
 Tasty in stir-fries or boiled and makes a great pickling variety.
 (64 days)

 Each packet contains approximately 200 seeds.